j-fu/coronaplot/docs/index.en.md

   and may lag behind the data in the map.
   Data  for the  US are  based on  the state  data, county  data are ignored.
 Data  for  Europe  currently  include   the  EU, Switzerland, Norway, UK and Serbia only.
-All other European countries have (as of April 4) less than 500 infections each.
+All other European countries had on April 4 less than 500 infections each.
 - These data depend on many factors, among these are:
    - the real number of infections
    - the availability of tests.